School of Medicine

 - To ensure adequate delivery of the processes of induction and appraisal.

-- To oversee the implementation of competency based assessment in medical specialties, including Core Medical Training and Fixed Term Specialty Training Appointments.
+- To oversee the implementation of competency based assessment in medical specialties, including Internal Medicine Training and Fixed Term Specialty Training Appointments.

 - To introduce and manage effective reviews of trainee progress, by a system of annual review (ARCP), including recommendations for awards of CCT.

 - To oversee and manage the development and delivery of training courses to support the medical curricula for all levels of trainee.

 - To contribute to the development of the NHS England strategy for training physicians as the MMC reforms for post-foundation training evolve and to develop the strategy in conjunction with key stakeholders.